laioutr/app-starter/README.md

 That's it!
 You can now use My Laioutr App in your Laioutr Frontend ✨

+You can find a thorough guide on getting started with Laioutr development in our [developer guide](https://docs.laioutr.io/developer-guide/setup).

+## Publishing

+To publish a new version, run `pnpm release`.
+This will:

+- Run the tests
+- Update the changelog
+- Publish the package to npmjs.org
+- Push the changes to the repository

+### Private publishing

+If you want to publish a private package to npm.laioutr.cloud, you need to:

+1. Make sure you have a `.npmrc` with your private npm registry token.
+2. Add this line to the root of the `package.json` file: `"publishConfig": { "registry": "https://npm.laioutr.cloud/" }`
+3. Make sure your package-name follows the `@laioutr-org/<organization-slug>_<package-name>` format.

+After that you can run `pnpm release` to publish the package to npm.laioutr.cloud.

 ## Contribution

 Follow the [setup guide](https://docs.laioutr.io/developer-guide/setup) to get started.